 Price projections:

-Price projections for ABB ABB's price has consistently hovered around the lower limit of price projections.
-This pattern suggests that the stock may be underperforming relative to expectations, which could lead to concerns among investors.
+Price projections for ABB ABB's price has consistently hovered near the lower end of price projections.
+This trend suggests that the stock is underperforming relative to analyst expectations, indicating a potential lack of momentum for upward movement in the near future.

 Recommendation changes over time: